 We all know that food waste is a pretty big deal.
-Worldwide, one-third of all food produced is lost or wasted costing us around one trillion dollars.
-Food waste is a substantial part of the waste produced by the hospitality sector - it accounts for over 50% of the waste produced by certain kitchens.
+Worldwide, one third of all food produced is lost or wasted, costing us around one trillion dollars a year.
+Food waste is a substantial part of the waste produced by the hospitality sector - for some kitchens, it accounts for more than 50% of the total waste.

 Reducing food waste comes with great opportunities for the hospitality and food service sector.
-It saves money and contributes to the environment at the same time.
+It saves money, and helps the planet.
 Investing in the right technology is the most effective way to shine a light on food waste, prevent it, and reduce it.

-For a long time resource efficiency within the hospitality and food service industry was focused mostly on heating, electricity, and water solutions.
-In recent years, however, the industry is waking up to the opportunities lying in food waste reduction.
+For a long time, resource efficiency within the hospitality and food service industries was focused mostly on heating, electricity, and water solutions.
+In recent years, however, the industry is waking up to food waste.
 Some of the world's most renowned brands, such as AccorHotels, Compass Group, IKEA, and Costa Cruises, have set targets to reduce their food waste.

 With the introduction of digital tools, chefs are now able to automate many of the administrative tasks required to measure waste.
-What gets measured gets managed.
 The first step for any kitchen to capitalise on the opportunity food waste presents is to gather accurate data.
-Our vision for the kitchen of the future is one where waste management is automated.
 This gives teams better visibility, as well as giving chefs more time to focus on what they love doing: cooking.

 Winnow was launched five years ago with a simple belief that food is too valuable to waste, and that in the hospitality sector food waste could be reduced by introducing digital tools to measure and manage waste.

-Working with thousands of chefs from all over the world, Winnow’s latest report also shares strategies to cut food waste at key stages such as:
+Working with thousands of chefs from all over the world, Winnow’s latest report also shares strategies to cut food waste at key stages: